cryptobeat/Strategies/talib.md

         optInSlowPeriod: 0
         optInSignalPeriod: 0
 ```
-So in you script you will create a function like:
+So in your script your will may want to create a bridging function:

 ```coffee
 macd: (data, fast_period, slow_period, signal_period) ->